duselmann/aws-mfa/README.md

 If you haven't yet enabled multi-factor authentication for AWS API access, check out the [AWS article](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_configure-api-require.html) on doing so.

+NOTE:
+I examined this project, line by line, to ensure that secrets are not compromised, exposed, or sent.
+The only communication of secrets is to aws via boto3 to refresh short term tokens.
+I did not examine all dependencies like the setuptools and logger modules for security.

 Installation:
 -------------